magenta-aps/mox/README.rst

 (Please see $ROOT/oio_rest/settings.py)

-As mentioned, most parameters are accessible, if NOT set, we have provided sensible fallback values.
+As mentioned, most parameters are accessible.
+If they are NOT set by you, we have provided sensible fallback values.

 Example: ::